gerac83/rf_simulator/README.md

 That's it! :)

+## RF Snvironment Setup

+**Note:** These steps are already executed in the ConstructSim.
+If you wish, you can create a new ROSject and follow these steps.
+If you are unsure, just ask us!

-After installing ROS, run the following commands, each at a time:
+After installing ROS, you can now setup your environment for RF.
+For this, run the following commands, each at a time:

 ```bash
 echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc